Canyon WrenCatherpes mexicanus

 A tiny bird with a big voice, the Canyon Wren sings a gorgeous series of sweet, cascading whistles that echo off the rocky walls of its canyon habitat.
 Canyon Wrens are incredibly agile birds that hunt for insects mostly among rocks, scaling cliff faces and using their long, slender bills to probe into crevices with surgical precision.
 They are a rich cinnamon-brown, with a salt-and-pepper pattern on the head and a neat white throat patch.More ID Info

 Canyon Wrens can be quite common in dry, rocky canyons of western North America.
 Listen for their loud song, which is so sweet and musical that it grabs the attention of non-birders and birders alike.
 The birds themselves blend well with their surroundings—watch canyon walls and other steep rocky surfaces patiently until a small, active bird bounces into view.

 - Troglodyte des canyons (French)

 - Cool Facts

 - The vertebral column of the Canyon Wren is attached higher on the skull than it is on most birds.
-This modification, along with a slightly flattened skull, allows a foraging Canyon Wren to thrust its bill forward into tight crevices without bumping its head.
+This modification, along with a slightly flattened skull, allows a Canyon Wren to probe for food in tight crevices without bumping its head.

-- The oldest recorded Canyon Wren was a female, and at least 4 years, 10 months old when she was recaptured and rereleased during banding operations in Arizona in 2015.
-She had been banded in the same state in 2011.
+- The oldest recorded Canyon Wren was a female at least 4 years, 10 months old when she was recaptured and rereleased during banding operations in Arizona in 2015.